Sure, it’s ethical . . . but is it criminal?

 Second question: How many CECOs report to the GC?
 Estimates vary, but it is a large number.
 Moreover, it seems to be the case that many if not most GC’s consider compliance to be part of their turf.

-Third question: How many companies lack an actual CECO and instead just have a GC who has the Compliance Officer title, but no training in the C&E field?
+Third question: How many companies lack an actual CECO and instead just have a GC who has the Compliance Officer title, but no training or experience in the C&E field[6]?

 Fourth question: In companies where the CECO does not report to the GC, how many of these CECOs are considered more powerful and better positioned than the GC?
 Again, to the extent there are any it is exceedingly rare.